 - Hard-boiled eggs

-- Sandwiches - it doesn't have to be anything fancy.
-It can be as simple as a PB&J!
-Plus, not having meat and cheese means refrigeration won't be as much of a concern.
+- Sandwiches - could be as simple as a PB&J. Plus, not having meat and cheese means refrigeration won't be as much of a concern.
 PB&Js are great to throw in your bag and eat later once you've boarded your flight.

-- Pre-made salads - my favorite salad to make beforehand and pack with me is my Grapefruit Avocado Salad.
+- Pre-made salads - my favorite salad to make beforehand and pack with me is this Grapefruit Avocado Salad.